konradzagozda/xray-ecs-demo/README.md

 # X-RAY demo

+Demo project presenting how to use XRAY with flask application.
 With X-Ray you can measure latencies within and outside your distributed system.
 It provides info about:

-- requests / min made to each component
+- requests / min made to and from each component
 - average latency, p50, p90
 - 500 error count
 - list of traces